 The photo below shows the flour cracks after 40 minutes of letting the mixture still.
 You now have successfully completed the first process which is making the sponge.

-An indication that the dough is ready is when you see it gathering itself into the center of the bowl, and attaching itself into the dough hook.
+The dough is ready is when you see it gathering itself into the center of the bowl, and attaching itself into the dough hook.
 As the mixing progresses, you will see the dough slapping the sides of the bowl.
 It is like the dough is throwing itself, almost violently, into the sides of the bowl but still clinging to the dough hook.
 You can hear the slapping sounds the dough makes against the bowl.

 Just continue beating and you will see the dough gather again, and make the slapping sounds once more.
 This should take about five minutes.
 At this stage, you will have a shiny, sticky and smooth dough.

-Place the dough in a large greased bowl, cover it with plastic wrap and let stand in room temperature until doubled in size, about 2 hours.
+Place the dough in a large greased bowl, cover it with plastic wrap and let stand at room temperature until doubled in size, about 2 hours.

 And again, cover the dough in the bowl with plastic wrap and refrigerate for 6 hours or overnight.

-Divide the remaining half into 14 equal portions.
+If you want the spiral logs of type ensaymada, divide the dough into 28 equal portions.
 Roll each portion into a log that is about 4- 5 inches long.
 Take two logs and twist them together to form spiral logs.
 Seal the ends close by pinching the logs together.
 Place in a large baking sheet that is lined with parchment paper.
 Do this with all remaining logs.
-You should have 7 spiral logs in total.
+You should have 14 spiral logs in total.

-Cover the assembly loosely with plastic wrap and let them double in size for about 1 and 1/2 hour.
-Preheat the oven to 350 F. Make the egg wash glaze by beating 1 egg with 1 tablespoon of cold water.
-Brush the surface carefully with the egg wash using a pastry brush.
+Cover the shaped dough loosely with plastic wrap and let them double in size for 2 hours.
+Preheat the oven to 350 F.

-- To keep them fresh and soft, Store at room temperature in a tightly covered container and do not refrigerate.
+- To keep the ensaymada fresh and soft, store at room temperature in a tightly covered container for ut to 3 days.
 Warm them in the microwave for 8-10 seconds before eating.

 - Have you seen #ensaymada on Instagram lately?
 Lots of variety!
 People have topped them with many delicious things!
 Ham and cheese, chocolate, yema and so much more!
 They all look so good!